 \item Suppose that for arbitrarily large finite $2$-partitioned subgraphs of $G$, $e$ behaves like the identity on the parts and like $e_N$ (like $e_E$) between the parts.
 Then $e$ generates $e_N$ ($e_E$).

-\item Suppose that for arbitrarily large finite $2$-partitioned subgraphs of $G$, $e$ behaves like $-$ on the parts and like the identity / $e_N$ / $e_E$ between the parts.
-Then $e$ and $-$ together generate $\sw$ / $e_E$ / $e_N$.
+\item Suppose that for arbitrarily large finite $2$-partitioned subgraphs of $G$, $e$ behaves like $\flip$ on the parts and like the identity / $e_N$ / $e_E$ between the parts.
+Then $e$ and $\flip$ together generate $\sw$ / $e_E$ / $e_N$.
 This is because we can apply the preceding two observations to $-e$.

-\item Suppose that for arbitrarily large finite $2$-partitioned subgraphs of $G$ which $e$ is canonical on, $e$ behaves like $-$ on one part and like the identity on the other part.
-Then $e$ and $-$ together generate $e_N$.
+\item Suppose that for arbitrarily large finite $2$-partitioned subgraphs of $G$ on which $e$ is canonical, $e$ behaves like $\flip$ on one part and like the identity on the other part.
+Then $e$ and $\flip$ together generate $e_N$.

 \end{itemize}